-The increase in Goodwill in 2019 with an amount of EUR 252,6 million results from the acquisition of the majority stake in Euroports Group.
-The reported Goodwill results from the difference between the consideration and the equity of 100% of the shares in Euroports Group as of 1 June 2019, reference is made to Note 15.
+The increase in Goodwill in 2020 with an amount of EUR 17 million results from the IFRS 3.48 adjustment on Euroports Group.
+The reported Goodwill results from the difference between the consideration and the equity of 100% of the shares in Euroports Group as of 1 June 2019, after conclusion on provisional amounts reference is made to Financial Statements 2019.
+The remaining addition of 4 million result from another acquisitions of Euroports Group.